petewojtczak/Applied-data-science-with-SQLAlchemy/README.md

 # Applied-Data-Science with SQLAlchemy

-## Task 1: Forecasting<br>
-The goal is to perform demand forecasting for each product category.<br><br>
-Notes:
-* Demand is assumed to be synonymous with the value of things,
-* Expected forecasting horizon is around 14 days,
-* Weekly seasonality is reportedly alleged (according to `Data Card` description).

-## Task 2: Data Analytics<br>
+## Task 1: Data Analytics<br>
-In this section, turnover analytics should be investigated to uncover valuable insights.
+In this section, turnover analytics should be investigated to uncover valuable insights (include short-term aggregated turnover forecast as well).
 Additionally, a detailed analytical report is desired on the sellers and products listed on our marketplace.<br>

 `Turnover Analytics:` <br>
 * Aggregated turnover,